What is creditworthiness?

 Pay bills and rent on time

+It’s important to pay bills like your phone, electricity and rent on time.
+Repeatedly missing repayments can have a negative impact on your credit score.
 Missed payments may lead to referral to a debt collector or to a default being recorded on your credit report.

 Pay loans and credit cards on time

-Some products let you pay off more than your scheduled repayments.
-If you’re able to pay more on an eligible product, this helps reduce monthly interest charges and helps improve your creditworthiness.
-Remember, you can avoid credit card interest charges by paying off the full amount by the due date.
+Regularly paying off at least the minimum amount on credit cards, personal and home loans shows that you’re in control of your debt.
+If you’re able to pay off more than the minimum, this helps reduce monthly interest charges.
+Remember, you can avoid credit card interest by paying off the full amount by the due date.

 Limit your credit applications